Invisible Influence

 She joined a core team made up of the department head and urban planner L.S.P.
 Scheffer (1887–1974), the designer Cornelis van Eesteren (1897–1988) and the academic researcher Th.K. van Lohuizen (1890–1956), who were working on a basic design for Amsterdam’s General Expansion Plan (Algemeen Uitbreidingsplan, or AUP).
 After the Second World War, it was Mulder who developed and elaborated the subplans.
 In 1952, she became the department’s chief architect, and in 1958, its first female head.

-Linda Vlassenrood is conducting research for a book on Mulder’s contributions and importance.
 The research is supported by the Creative Industries Fund NL, the Jaap Harten Foundation and the city of Amsterdam’s Planning and Sustainability department and Monuments and Archeology department.

 Jakoba Mulder and Cornelis van Eesteren at the urban development department, october 1956.
 Photo: Stadsarchief Amsterdam